oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/how_to.md

 ## Configure a Nested Object

-Sometimes it is required to group several fields and expose them as a nested object in the data API.
+Sometimes it is required to group several fields and expose them as a nested object in the API.
 For example, consider the case when an entity has two fields `intervalNumber` and `intervalUnit` but you need to expose them in API as `number` and `unit` properties of the `interval` field.
 To achieve it, use the following configuration:

 ```yaml
 api: